 How to Apply for an ITIN

-Obtain a certified copy of your passport at the Embassy or one of our Consulates as a notarial service.
+Obtain a certified copy of your passport at a U.S. Embassy or Consulate as a notarial service.
 The cost is US$50.
 You must apply in person with your passport.

-The U.S. Department of the Treasury and the Internal Revenue Service warn taxpayers of an e-mail-based scheme that attempts to trick taxpayers into revealing personal information such as social security numbers, driver's license information and bank and credit card numbers.
+The U.S. Department of Treasury and the Internal Revenue Service warn taxpayers of an e-mail-based scheme that attempts to trick taxpayers into submitting personal information such as social security numbers, driver's license information and bank and credit card numbers.

 The IRS does not use e-mail to contact taxpayers about issues related to their accounts.
-Official taxpayer contact usually includes a letter on IRS stationery in an IRS envelope.
+Official taxpayer contact usually consists of a letter on IRS stationery in an IRS envelope.
 IRS letters also contain a contact phone number.

 The American Citizen Services are provided between 14:00 and 16:30 pm Monday to Thursday.

 You need to make an online appointment before you visit Online Appointment System

 You may call (90) (312) 455 5555 or fax us on (90) (312) 466 5684.